Introducing Kanban to a team or organization

 Anna Radzikowska, Accredited Kanban Trainer and Coach (Kanban University and David J Anderson School of Management), Kanban Maturity Model Product Manager.
 Anna specializes on teaching beginners.

 Start with what you do now.
-This is Kanban’s magic when you can apply it to any existing process.
-It doesn`t require any severe change or reorganization.
+This is Kanban’s magic that you can apply it to any existing process.
+Therefore, it doesn`t require any severe change or reorganization.
 It can also be used together with other methods of frameworks.
 There are two ways we recommend introducing Kanban to teams or organizations:

 1. Start with your Individual Kanban.

-If you want to learn more – there is a separate class about itIndividual Kanban for Enterprise that you can take with David J Anderson School of ManagementLater you could share your results with colleagues, explaining from your personal experience on what your Kanban system helped you to achieve.
+If you want to learn more – there is a separate class about itIndividual Kanban for Enterprise that you can take with David J Anderson School of ManagementLater you can share your results with colleagues, explaining from your personal experience what your Kanban system helped you to achieve.

-2. Start it with what you have with your team or colleagues.
+2. Start with what you have with your team or colleagues.

 In most cases, people already have some sort of visualization of their work.
 You can start by improving it.
-You may already have some kind of retrospectives, i.e., meetings where you discuss what you are doing and what you can improve.
-This is the moment when you can start suggesting some Kanban solutions and improvements, depending on the problems you observe.
+In other words, you may already have some kind of retrospectives, i.e., meetings where you discuss what you are doing and what you can improve.
+This is the moment when you can start introducing Kanban by suggesting some Kanban solutions and improvements, depending on the problems you observe.

 For example, you and your colleagues see the problem with overburdening.
 You have overtimes, there are hundreds of tasks in your backlog, and you don’t know where to start – then introducing WIP (Work in Progress) limits may be the best first step to start.
 It will help you to reduce the workload and focus on the work.

 A lot of people think that if they introduce the WIP limits, they will stop working.
-This is not true.
+That is not true.
 You limit WIP to stop starting and start focusing, start finishing the work and deliver it.
 Because there is no point to start hundreds of tasks, the point is to deliver them.
-If you limit WIP, you focus on things that are on your plate right now.
+In other words, if you limit WIP, you focus on things that are on your plate right now.
 You deliver one and start the next one.
 And that`s how you deliver all hundred.

 “My colleague used to compare WIP to the way she read books.
 She said: “I should read one book and finish it, but I have a habit to start 10 books and I can`t finish any of them.
 You don`t want to do it with your work.
 You don`t want to start 10 tasks and don`t deliver any of them.
 You need to finish one book and start the next one”